Semler (musician): Media Presenting

 Baldridge was a regular guest host of The Young Turks, and co-hosted the former TYT Network show Pop Trigger.
 They created and hosted the TYT-associated YouTube series Murder with Friends, which was nominated for Best Non-Fiction Series in the 7th Streamy Awards in 2017.

 In 2020, Baldridge hosted a documentary series entitled State of Grace, which covered being LGBTQ and Christian, produced by Refinery29.
 The first episode, "The Life Threatening Dangers Of Gay Conversion Therapy", was nominated at the 31st GLAAD Media Awards for the Outstanding Digital Journalism – Multimedia award.

 Personal life

 Baldridge's father is a priest in the Episcopal Church.
-They spent their early life in Delaware but their family moved to Waterloo, Belgium when they were in third grade.
+They spent their early life in Delaware but their family moved to Waterloo, Belgium, when they were in third grade.
 They returned to the US to attend Elon University.

 Baldridge is queer.
 They met their future wife, Elizabeth Capel, during their time at Elon University.
 The two married in August 2018 in an Episcopal ceremony, and the couple's wedding was featured in an episode of the Refinery29 series World Wide Wed.
-Their Twitter post giving coming out advice to themselves as teenagers attracted national attention.
+Their Twitter post giving coming out advice to themself as a teenager attracted national attention.
 As of 2021, Baldridge and Capel live in Los Angeles, California.

 Baldridge is genderqueer and non-binary, and has stated that "all pronouns are totally fine".